smol-ai/ainews-web-2025/src/content/issues/24-11-08-ainews-not-much-happened-today.md

 date: '2024-11-08T23:16:39.940280Z'
 original_slug: ainews-not-much-happened-today-8530
 description: >-
-  A quiet week in AI news with muted launches, legal updates on copyright in LLM training, new model Flux 1.1 Ultra, and ongoing AI hackathon by SambaNova.
-  Highlights include API releases, multi-agent systems, code models, infrastructure tools, research advancements, and safety models.
+  This week in AI news, **Anthropic** launched **Claude Sonnet 3.5**, enabling desktop app control via natural language. **Microsoft** introduced **Magentic-One**, a multi-agent system built on the **AutoGen framework**.
+  **OpenCoder** was unveiled as an AI-powered code cookbook for large language models. **SambaNova** is sponsoring a hackathon with prizes up to **$5000** for building real-time AI agents. **Sophiamyang** announced new **Batch and Moderation APIs** with **50% lower cost** and multi-dimensional harmful text detection.
+Open-source tools like **Infisical** for secret management, **CrewAI** for autonomous agent orchestration, and **Crawlee** for web scraping were released.
+Research highlights include **SCIPE** for error analysis in LLM chains, **Context Refinement Agent** for improved retrieval-augmented generation, and **MemGPT** for managing LLM memory.
+The week also saw a legal win for **OpenAI** in the RawStory copyright case, affirming that facts used in LLM training are not copyrightable.
 companies:
-  - openai
   - anthropic
   - microsoft
-  - samba-nova
-  - blackforest-labs
+  - sambanova
-  - deeplearningai
+  - openai
-  - tom-doerr
+  - langchain
-  - langchainai
+  - llamaindex
 models:
-  - claude-3.5
-  - flux-1-1-ultra
-  - magentic-one
+  - claude-3.5-sonnet
   - opencoder
-  - dimensionx
-  - dynamem
 topics:
-  - large-language-models
-  - ai-models
-  - ai-infrastructure
-  - ai-research
-  - ai-safety
   - multi-agent-systems
+  - natural-language-interfaces
+  - batch-processing
+  - harmful-content-detection
+  - secret-management
+  - retrieval-augmented-generation
-  - rag
+  - error-analysis
   - memory-management
+  - web-scraping
+  - autonomous-agents
+people:
+  - sophiamyang
+  - tom_doerr
+  - omarsar0
+  - _akhaliq
+  - andrewyng
-  - ai-ethics
+  - giffmana
 ---